Chrishabh2002/restaurant-management-system/README.md

         registry.addMapping("/**").allowedOrigins("http://localhost:3000");
     }
 }

-This configuration allows the frontend to make API requests to the backend without CORS issues.
+This configuration allows API requests from the frontend without cross-origin restrictions.

-Next Steps
+#📈 Next Steps
-Implement API endpoints for handling various functionalities.
+Develop API Endpoints: Create endpoints for handling reservations, order management, user authentication, and more.
-Connect the frontend components with the backend API.
+Integrate Frontend with Backend: Connect the React components to backend services for dynamic content.
-Set up database tables and test data integration.
+Database Setup: Set up database tables and populate them with sample data for testing.